 This has the depth and richness of a spätlese - super stuff.
 Limited stock.

 The considerable richness here is clasped by minerally acidity in a vice-like grip creating a thrilling tension between fruit and structure.
-Drinking from 2013 and over the following decade or two (there really is no hurry).
+Drinking over the next decade or two (there really is no hurry).
 Limited stock.

 Schlossböckelheimer Felsen Turmchen Riesling Spätlese 2006, Helmut Dönnhoff £29